galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests.md

 sudo docker run -d -p 8080:80 docker.galasa.dev/galasa-isolated-mvp-amd64:0.15.0-SNAPSHOT
 ```
 The container ID is returned.
-4. Check that the logs for the container do not contain any errors by running the command ```$ docker logs 1f33```.
+4. Check that the logs for the container do not contain any errors by running the command ```$ docker logs *container ID*``` where *container ID* is the identifier returned after running the previous command.
-5. Navigate to `http://localhost:8080/` in a browser and replace any file URLs with the Docker container address.
+5. Complete the steps in the _Creating an example Galasa project using Gradle_ section, using the Docker image instructions for populating any required URLs.

 ## Creating an example Galasa project using Maven